-United Nations officials confirmed on March 30, 2026, that two Indonesian peacekeepers died in a southern Lebanon explosion.
+United Nations officials confirmed that week that two Indonesian peacekeepers died in a southern Lebanon explosion.
 Violent clashes between the Israeli military and Hezbollah militants intensified throughout the weekend, leading to multiple casualties among neutral monitoring forces.
-Another peacekeeper lost their life in a separate blast Sunday, bringing the weekly death toll for international monitors to three.
+The UN confirmed the deaths after a violent weekend in southern Lebanon.
+By March 30, 2026, another peacekeeper had lost their life in a separate blast Sunday, bringing the weekly death toll for international monitors to three.
 Indonesia maintains a meaningful presence within the peacekeeping mission and currently serves as its largest troop contributor.
 Search teams recovered the bodies near a known trigger point where Israeli ground units have moved to neutralize Hezbollah infrastructure.

 Israel expanded its ground operations across the Blue Line into Lebanese territory earlier this month.
 Combat engineers and armored divisions moved north to clear launch sites used by Hezbollah for cross-border rocket fire.
 Reports from the ground indicate that UNIFIL positions often sit directly in the path of these advancing units.
 High-intensity urban combat and heavy artillery exchanges characterize the current phase of the invasion.
 Peacekeepers now find themselves trapped between sophisticated defense lines and aggressive offensive maneuvers.